 Connections 23016.
 Race as a Social Construct

-This may be completed as a two- or three-course connection.
-A two-course connection must link courses from at least two different areas; a three-course connection must link courses from three areas.
+This connection may be completed as a two- or three-way connection.
+A two-way connection must link courses from at least two different areas.
+A three-way connection can link three courses from three different areas.

 HIST 143 Africans on Africa: A Survey